 Director of Quality Assurance & Regulatory Affairs

 Dr. Armstrong has over 25-years of experience in both academia and industry.
 He obtained his PhD in Physical Chemistry from the University of Greenwich, London, UK, focusing on the fundamental properties of alkylene oxide copolymers (AOC) and their application in medicine.
 He then proceeded to work for 15-years in various research capacities, including as an Assistant Professor of Research, in the Department of Physiology and Biophysics at the Keck School of Medicine, USC.
 Dr. Armstrong subsequently transitioned to industry and was co-founder of several medical technology companies, including StealthCells, Ceremed, and NeoMatRx.
-At Ceremed, he and was co-inventor of the company’s lead product, Ostene®, a bone hemostasis material that proceeded to significant commercialization sales.
+At Ceremed, he was a co-inventor of the company’s lead product, Ostene®, a bone hemostasis material that proceeded to significant commercialization sales.
 Dr. Armstrong has developed medical devices and products for multiple companies from concept through product launch.
-He specializes in quality and regulatory compliance, and has built and run design control systems for multiple entities.
+He specializes in quality and regulatory compliance, and has built and run quality management systems for multiple entities.
 As Quality Manager for Ceremed, Dr. Armstrong facilitated ISO 13485:2003 certification and obtaining the CE Mark, including training and providing quality support to Ceremed’s contract-manufacturers.
 Dr. Armstrong is a Fellow of the Royal Society of Chemistry and has 45 peer-reviewed publications, 3 book chapters, 8 issued patents and over 80 presentations at national and international conferences.
-He currently directs the management and implementation Critical Innovations’ quality system, in compliance with ISO 13485:2016 and the FDA’s 21 CFR§820 Quality System Regulations.
+He currently directs the management and implementation Critical Innovations’ quality system, certified to ISO 13485:2016 and in compliance with the FDA’s 21 CFR§820 Quality System Regulations.

 Oliver Buchanan, BSc (Hons)